 Selling Your Digital Product is the Easy Part

 After putting together your first digital tool, you need to sell it.
 Assuming you already have a website, there are several different ways to add e-commerce functionality to it.
-Alternatively, you can look at launching your product on an e-commerce specific site, such as Shopify or BigCommerce, and adding it to your existing website as a subdomain.
+Alternatively, you can look at launching your product on an e-commerce specific site, such as Shopify, BigCommerce or 3dcart.
+You can even add this ecommerce specific site to your existing website as a subdomain.
 You also can use simple e-commerce integrations that allow you to manage your products in a separate system and integrate them into your website through embedded code.
 Regardless which method you decide to use, you’ll find that the “how do I sell this product online?” question is easily answered and is a matter of technicalities.
 The more difficult question is, “what do I sell online?”